itzvinoth/slim-ui/README.md

-# simple-ui
+# slim-ui

-Slim-ui is a simple vue components library contains needed UI elements.
-It was developed to solve [zerodha](https://zerodha.com/)'s application needs and generic enough to use in any vue projects.
+`slim-ui` is a simple vue components library contains needed UI elements.
+It was developed to solve [zerodha](https://zerodha.com/)'s application frontend needs and generic enough to use in any vue projects.

 ## Docs